 The subordination is normally executed contractually between the parties, whereby the senior lender and the Mezzanine lender sign an ‘Intercreditor Agreement’ that regulates their relationship.
 It is usually agreed that all claims of the bank, i.e. loan principal and interest, shall rank ahead of the Mezzanine loan.
 Both parties make their independent loan agreements but often the document and terms are harmonized.
 The covenants of the Mezzanine lender are, however, usually less restrictive than those of the senior lenders.

-Pertti Nurmio is a Managing Partner of Armada Mezzanine.
-He was previously a Senior Partner and Head of Mezzanine of Eqvitec.
-Pertti joined Eqvitec in the year 2000 to set up the mezzanine business.
+Pertti Nurmio is a Chairman of the Board at Armada.
+He was previously a Managing Partner of Armada, since its foundation in 2010, and a Senior Partner and Head of Mezzanine at Eqvitec, which he joined in 2000.
 Prior to that Pertti held executive positions at SEB Merchant Banking in Helsinki and Union Bank of Finland including a seven-year assignment in the bank’s Singapore and New York branches.
 Pertti holds a Master of Laws degree from the University of Helsinki and a PMD degree from Harvard Business School.

 +358 20 775 6581